Fashion Rocks

-Fashion Rocks is an annual international charity fundraiser event, which features fashions by the world's top designers presented as live performances by popular music acts.
+Fashion Rocks was an annual international charity fundraiser event, which featured fashions by the world's top designers presented as live performances by popular music acts.

 Fashion Rocks Worldwide is the owner of the intellectual property rights to the Fashion Rocks brand and grants licenses for these live events globally.
-Fashion Rocks Worldwide also operates a content and cross-border marketplace at www.fashionrocks.com.

 History

 2003 to 2006

 The inaugural Fashion Rocks event was held at the Royal Albert Hall on October 15, 2003.
 Seventeen designers presented that night, including Donatella Versace and Alexander McQueen, with Björk, Jane's Addiction, Beyoncé, Robbie Williams, Grace Jones, Milla Jovovich, Blue and Duran Duran being among the performers.
 Proceeds went to The Prince's Trust, which totalled £1-million.
 The show was devised by Nicholas Coleridge, Chair of the British Fashion Council and President of Conde Nast International.

 In 2004, Conde Nast held the first American Fashion Rocks event in New York, with Avril Lavigne performing along with John Rzeznik the mega-hit "Iris" by the Goo Goo Dolls.
 Other performers included Alicia Keys, Beyoncé, Usher with Dave Navarro, and the Pussycat Dolls along Marc Almond.

 The second European event for the Prince's Trust was held on October 17, 2005, at the Grimaldi Forum in Monte Carlo and was sponsored by Swarovski.
 Hosted by Jerry Hall, a dozen designers presented that night, including Alexander McQueen, Calvin Klein, Dolce & Gabbana, Giorgio Armani, Prada, Roberto Cavalli, Versace and Vivienne Westwood.
-Musical guests included Blondie, Craig David, Amerie, Mariah Carey, Bon Jovi, Jamie Cullum and Róisín Murphy.
+Musical guests included Blondie, Craig David, Amerie, Mariah Carey, David Bowie, Bon Jovi, Jamie Cullum and Róisín Murphy.